 We are all aware of the fact that one of the biggest demographic shifts is taking place, and with it comes lucrative opportunities for investment.

-I am, of course, referring to the aging population, and as the baby boomers are now between the ages of 51 and 70, we continue to see health care and health care-related companies thriving.
+I am, of course, referring to the aging population, and as the baby boomers are now between the ages of 51 and 70, we continue to see healthcare and healthcare-related companies thrive.

 According to census numbers, the percentage of Canadians that are above the age of 65 is fast approaching 20%.
-This number has been steadily rising; just five years ago it was closer to 15%.
+This number has been steadily rising, and just five years ago it was closer to 15%.

-Two of the ramifications of this aging population are that they need income-producing investments, and industries that cater to this group, such as the health care and the long-term care industry, will outperform.
+Two of the ramifications of this aging population are: (1) they need income-producing investments, and (2) industries that cater to this group, such as the healthcare and the long-term-care industry, will outperform.

 Healthcare properties generally have stable occupancies and long-term leases, which make the underlying REIT a defensive one that is attractive for long-term investors.